 Lunch

-Those seeking a larger meal should look at the specialties section on the menu which offers fish, pasta, pork, risotto, steak, and chicken.
-The pasta and risotto are the meatless options.
-Salad lovers will find several options for making a meal out of a salad – or as an appetizer before a specialty dish.
-Choices include Caesar, Thai steak and noodle, mahi-mahi, and kale and chicken salads.
+Salad lovers will find several options for making a meal from a salad – or as an appetizer before a specialty dish.
+Choices include Caesar, Thai steak and noodles, mahi-mahi, and kale and chicken salads.

 Dinner

-Below the wine suggestions, the menu starts off with appetizers including spare ribs, crab cakes, quesadillas, and coconut shrimp.
-Next up is a nice selection of soups and salads.
-I was surprised to see chili listed, but didn’t have a chance to try it.
+I was surprised to see chili listed, but I didn’t have a chance to try it.
 Three other soups and four salads complete that section of the menu.
+There is also a create-your-own-pasta section.

-Diners seeking meatless options have three choices for a main course — cauliflower piccata, the buddha bowl, or risotto ai funghi.
+Diners seeking meatless options have three choices for a main course — cauliflower piccata, the Buddha bowl, or risotto ai funghi.

-Other mains include five seafood and six meat options.
-For those wanting to try something from one of the specialty restaurants, there is a featured dish that does come with an extra charge.
-The Signature Taste option on one of the nights was coq au vin for $15.
+For those wanting to try specialty restaurants, a featured dish comes with an extra charge.
+On one of the nights, the Signature Taste option was coq au vin for $15.

 Desserts